Nathan-Roll1/PerceptualAdaptation/preregistration.md

 1,380 native English speakers (230 per condition) recruited via Prolific from US, UK, and Canada, aged 18-35.
 Exclusion criteria: failing 2+ attention checks or timeouts, self-reported hearing issues, or not using headphones.

 ## Materials
-- 30 sentences from 15 L2 English speakers (6 L1 backgrounds: Arabic, Mandarin, Hindi, Korean, Spanish, Vietnamese)
+- 30 sentences from 15 L2 English speakers (6 L1 backgrounds: Arabic, Mandarin, Hindi, Korean, Spanish, Vietnamese; balanced by speaker gender)
 - 2 attention check sentences (requiring single-word responses)
 - Sentences presented as audio only; participants transcribe the full sentence they hear
+- Exit survey collecting: listener gender, first language, other language exposure, English learning history

 ## Task
 Participants listen to sentences and type exactly what they hear.
 They can begin typing while the audio plays but cannot submit their response until the audio finishes.
 They have 15 seconds after audio completion to finish typing.
 All responses are automatically formatted to lowercase without punctuation (except apostrophes) to reduce orthographic variability and focus on speech perception accuracy.